tsackton/taelgar/Campaigns/Mechanics/Playing a Halfing.md

 ## Basic Traits

 **Creature Type:** Humanoid
 **Size:** Small (about 2–4 feet tall)
 **Speed:** 30 feet
 **Age**: Halflings mature at the same rate as humans, and typically live to be around 100, although a rare few live substantially longer.
 **Languages:** The frequent travels and ancestral memory of halflings exposes them to many  languages.
-You may select five languages during character creation.
+You may select five languages during character creation, one of which should usually be Halfling.
 Like all characters, you may choose to replace one of these language proficiencies with a tool proficiency.

 ## Halfling Traits

 As a Halfling, you have these special traits.

+%% hafling design logic, taking the basic model of the PHB 2024 to be a species should consist of traits approximately the same value as (a) an origin feat, (b) a skill proficiency, and (c) a flavorful and situationally strong ability, but that species can vary a bit up or down from this for flavor

+Silent Speech is strong, but not that much stronger than the Message cantrip, probably equal to 1/2 an origin feat Luck is situationally strong but not that much better than 1/day Heroic Inspiration Memory of the Ancestors not that different from a skill proficiency, although hard to exactly value Halfling Talent is not quite 1/2 an origin feat, but as other features are on the strong side this seems fine.
+%%

 #### Silent Speech
 You have Telepathy with a range of 120 feet.
 You must share a language to communicate with a creature in this way.
 #### Memory of the Ancestors